Tamrell/Data/Angelo/README.md

-# Pre-processing by Angelo Groot
+# Folder of Angelo Groot
-For each of the 4 categories of pre-processing is a seperate .py file:
-- cleaning.py
-- integration.py
-- transformation.py
-- reduction.py
+In the EDA Folder, you can find all the plots which contain insightfull info about the data.

-these can all be ran by typing into the terminal:
+these can all be ran by typing into the terminal (after enabling the function in the file, it's all bound together by duct-tape after all.):
-`python main.py`
+`python EDA.py`

-## notes
-- manual linear regression on points where 300+ -> 100-?
-- Cubic spline seems to be unable to fill the last 2 entries.
-- The period from 2016-4-30:22:00 to 2016-08-04-17:00 has been neglected in the interpolation because of unavailable data.
-- apparantly, there are hours missing in the readings

 ### Invested time in the project